kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 provides a way for mitigating noisy neighbors and fulfilling SLAs.
 In Linux control happens via resctrl -- a pseudo-filesystem provided by the kernel which makes it virtually agnostic of the hardware architecture.
-The OCI runtime-spec has supported Intel RDT for a while already.
+The OCI runtime-spec has supported Intel RDT for a while already (see the [OCI runtime-spec][oci-runtime-rdt]).
 Other hardware vendors have comparable technologies which use the same [resctrl interface][linux-resctrl].

 The Linux Block IO controller parameters depend very heavily on the underlying hardware and system configuration (device naming/numbering, IO scheduler